Transfer Credit Policies

 Credits Earned within the Vermont State Colleges

-All credits earned within the VSC after Summer of 2002 are accepted by JSC without question, along with their corresponding grade/GPA, as institutional credit.
+All credits earned at a Vermont State College (VSC) starting with the fall 2002 semester are accepted by JSC without question, along with their corresponding grade/GPA, as institutional credit.

 The VSC maintains a common (shared) course database.
 For example, taking PSY-1010 at one VSC institution equals taking PSY-1010 at any other VSC institution.
-In addition, completion of a VSC graduation standard at one VSC equals completion of that standard at any VSC in the event of transfer.
+In addition, completing a VSC graduation standard at one college within the system equals completion of that standard at any VSC in the event of transfer.

 Transferring in a Previously Earned Degree

-Students transferring a bachelor's degree from any regionally accredited institution will be waived from all General Education Core Curriculum (GECC) requirements as well as from the VSC Graduation Standards.
+Students transferring a bachelor's degree from any regionally accredited institution will be waived of all general education requirements as well as from the VSC Graduation Standards.

 - the Information Literacy standard